ros2/ros2_documentation/source/Installation/Windows-Install-Binary.rst

     All packages in the `ROS base variant <https://ros.org/reps/rep-2001.html#ros-base>`_ are included, and only a subset of packages in the `ROS desktop variant <https://ros.org/reps/rep-2001.html#desktop-variants>`_ are included.
     The exact list of packages are described by the repositories listed in `this ros2.repos file <https://github.com/ros2/ros2/blob/{REPOS_FILE_BRANCH}/ros2.repos>`_.

-    An alternative binary built by the Microsoft IoT team is available at the end and it contains all desktop packages.

 System requirements
 -------------------